 - Help them prepare: If your child managed to get a place in Clearing, it’s an exciting time and they’re off to uni.
 Guide them through it by looking at some of our resources like how to prepare for uni and what to pack.

-Results day can be a stressful time, so it’s important to make sure your child is looking after their wellbeing.
-Visit our mental health hub for more information about where you can get support and advice.
+Results day can be a stressful time, so it’s important to make sure your child is looking after their mental health and wellbeing.
+Visit our hub for more information about where you can get support and advice.